Follow the Numbers: Film Production Accounting for the Entertainment Industry

 “We now have real-time financial reporting, something that was impossible before,” says Dino Gioia, senior vice president of finance for Legendary Entertainment.
 “And we can easily format the reports ourselves to match the way each business unit operates.”
 There are over 60 custom reports that the company relies on today to tell the right piece of their story.

-Working with Arxis Technology, Legendary Entertainment has been able to find and use an accounting solution that meets the challenges of the entertainment industry.
+Working with RKL, Legendary Entertainment has been able to find and use an accounting solution that meets the challenges of the entertainment industry.